top of page

 Tips for Making the Most of Your Therapy Experience

-Use creative therapies if they appeal to you.
-Often those with neurodivergent brains do better in spaces where talking can take a back seat, like art, somatic, expressive therapy.
+• Use creative therapies if they appeal to you.
+Often, those with neurodivergent brains do better in spaces where talking can take a back seat, like art, somatic, or expressive therapy.

 Why Location and Accessibility Matter